Differential Readings (App Note)

 Differential vs. Bipolar:

 Note that differential is not the same as bipolar, and they do not necessarily have anything to do with each other (but sometimes do).
-Bipolar refers to a voltage that can be positive or negative.
+Bipolar refers to a voltage that can be positive or negative, compared to unipolar which refers to a voltage which is positive only.
 We use the term bipolar or true bipolar to describe a point that can be greater than or less than ground.
 We use the term pseudo-bipolar to describe a voltage where the positive point can be greater than or less than the negative point (thus the difference is positive or negative), but neither point can be less than ground.

 Differential inputs must have a reference: